vickycuenca/vickycuenca/README.md

 ---

-- 🔭 I'm currently working on personal projects and looking for a job to develop my knowledge and gain experience!
+- 🔭 I'm currently working on personal projects

+- 👯 I’m looking for a job to develop my knowledge and gain experience!

 - 🌱 I'm also consolidating my knowledge in **JavaScript, HMTL5, CSS3 and PHP**

-- 👯 I’m looking to collaborate on **Front-end projects**

 - 📫 How to reach me: **cuenca.carrascosa@gmail.com**

 - ⚡ What I like to do: **I like so much reading, hiking and maintaining an active lifestyle**